-1. A redirection describes the process of sending a signal, data, or other information to an alternate location.
+1. A redirection describes sending a signal, data, or other information to an alternate location.
 Some examples of redirection are sending data intended for one drive to another drive or sending a user visiting a web page to another web page.

-2. When referring to something malicious or when your browser or search is redirecting you to somewhere you don't want to be, this is referred to as a hijack.
+2. When referring to something malicious or when your browser or search goes somewhere you don't want to be, redirecting is known as a hijack.

-3. Finally, a redirect may also refer to when a commands output is sent to an alternate output.
-For example, in an MS-DOS or Windows command line you could type the following command to redirect the output of the dir command to the example.txt file.
+3. A redirect may also refer to when a command's output is sent to an alternate output.
+For example, in the MS-DOS or Windows command line, you could type the following command to redirect the output of the dir command to the "example.txt" text file.

 dir > example.txt